 The BIVI-TEC® flip-flow screen was developed to screen even the most challenging materials.
 Its dual-vibratory screening process coupled with high-quality elastic mesh mats are capable of handling high-moisture materials.

 Manufactured by AEI, the BIVI-TEC® rugged construction requires less maintenance, reduces downtime, and uses less energy than alternative screening equipment.
 Whether you need a long-lasting machine for screening aggregate or a plant able to efficiently separate C&D waste – the BIVI-TEC® can deliver.
+Looking for a flip-flow screen for sale?
 Contact our sales team to learn more and request a quote today!